List of five-wicket hauls in women's Twenty20 International cricket

 A five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement, especially in the Twenty20 format, as bowlers can bowl no more than four overs in an innings.
 The first five-wicket haul in a WT20I match was taken by New Zealand's Amy Satterthwaite against England in August 2007.
 Satterthwaite took six wickets for 17 runs, the first six-wicket haul in the international format.
-On 24 April 2024, Indonesia's Rohmalia Rohmalia took 7 wickets for 0 runs, the best bowling figures in an innings, surpassing Netherlands' Frederique Overdijk (7 wickets for 3 runs against France) and Nepal's Anjali Chand (6 for 0 against the Maldives).
-Tanzania's Nasra Saidi also conceded no runs in her five-wicket haul against Mali during the 2019 Kwibuka Women's T20 Tournament in Rwanda making all three figures the most economical with an economy rate of zero.
+In April 2026, Brazil's Laura Cardoso took 9 wickets, the best bowling figures in an innings.
+Indonesia's Rohmalia Rohmalia (7 wickets for 0 runs against Mongolia), Nepal's Anjali Chand (6 for 0 against the Maldives), and Tanzania's Nasra Saidi (5 wickets for 0 runs against Mali), all three have the most economical bowling figures in women's T20Is with an economy rate of zero.
 Shabnim Ismail of South Africa took the least economical five-wicket haul, bowling with an economy rate of 7.82 against India in February 2018.
-At the age 49 years and 168 days, Joanne Hicks of Isle of Man is the oldest player to take five wickets in an innings while Botsogo Mpedi of Botswana who returned figures of 6 for 8 against Lesotho during the Botswana 7s tournament in Gaborone in August 2018, is the youngest at 15 years and 198 days.
+At the age 51 years and 171 days, Joanne Hicks of Isle of Man is the oldest player to take five wickets in an innings while Botsogo Mpedi of Botswana who returned figures of 6 for 8 against Lesotho during the Botswana 7s tournament in Gaborone in August 2018, is the youngest at 15 years and 198 days.
 Mpedi alongside Chand, Indonesia's Dara Paramitha, Zimbabwe's Esther Mbofana, Samoa's Teinemane Faimalo and Rohmalia are the only bowlers to take a five-wicket haul on WT20I debut.
-There have been only 13 occurrences in which a five-wicket haul did not result in a victory to the team.
+There have been only 15 occurrences in which a five-wicket haul did not result in a victory to the team.

-As of November 2025, 132 five-wicket hauls have been taken by 115 different players.
-Anisa Mohammed of West Indies and Kary Chan of Hong Kong have taken three five-wicket hauls each in WT20Is.
+As of September 2026, 153 five-wicket hauls have been taken by 131 different players.
+Kary Chan of Hong Kong has taken four five-wicket hauls in WT20Is.
 (Note: The ICC granted full women's Twenty20 International status to all its members as 1 July 2018.)